modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

 })
 ```

-With rayon, it’s as easy as changing the call to `iter` to `par_iter`.
-Rayon will keep a thread pool around and schedule items from your iterator to be processed in parallel.
-Parallelizing over the features works well when the number of features is larger than the number of cores on your computer.
+We can parallelize this code with Rayon.
+All we have to do is change the call to `iter` to `par_iter`.

 ```rust
 dataset.columns().par_iter().map(|column| {